Healthy Fig Bars (Gluten-Free) are full of flavor and nutrition! Soft and deliciously chewy in every bite!

 - Spray a large piece of parchment paper with cooking spray and place HALF the dough on top of it.
-You are now going to fold over the parchment paper from straight end to straight end (not from ripped end to ripped end, God I hope that makes sense).
-I have Costco parchment paper so it’s 15 inches across when I folded it over it was 7 inches across which is perfect because you want to roll out the dough to be about 5-6inches by 8-10 inches.
+You are now going to fold over the parchment paper from straight end to straight end (see the video.)
+I have Costco parchment paper, so it’s 15 inches across when I folded it over it was 7 inches across which is perfect because you want to roll out the dough to be about 5-6inches by 8-10 inches.
 Alternatively, you can use two pieces of parchment paper on top of each other, but the dough is too sticky to roll the dough out directly with your rolling pin.
-Plus, if you are using a wine bottle because you don’t have a rolling pin, then that’s even trickier 😉 You’ll need to trim the edges so you have a flat piece as shown in the picture above.
+You’ll need to trim the edges, so you have a flat piece as shown in the picture above and the video.

 - Now add half your filling down the center of the piece of dough.
-Then, fold the two edges inward toward each other and seal it the best you can.
-When you place it on the baking sheet place it with the seam side down!
+Then, fold the two edges inward toward each other and seal them the best you can.
+When you place it on the baking sheet, place it with the seam side down!

 - Repeat with the other half of the filling and dough.
-If you have more dough leftover just make one log without filling like I did!
+If you have more dough left over, just make one log without filling as I did!

-- I highly recommend brushing that reserved one teaspoon of butter over the top of each log and then sprinkling with sugar and cinnamon!
+- I highly recommend brushing that reserved one teaspoon of butter over the top of each log and then sprinkling each log with sugar and cinnamon!

-- Now you can bake at 350F for 22-25 minutes or until edges are golden brown.
-The log without filling will also help you determine when they are done because when you insert a toothpick into it and it comes out clean, you know they are done!
+- Now you can bake at 350F for 22-25 minutes or until the edges are golden brown.
+The log without filling will also help you determine when they are done because when you insert a toothpick into it, and it comes out clean, you know they are done!

-- Cut them immediately when they come out of the oven then let them cool before placing in an airtight container and storing them in the fridge.
+- Cut them immediately when they come out of the oven, then let them cool completely before placing in an airtight container and storing them in the fridge.